International Ice Hockey Federation: History

-The IIHF received international criticism for holding the 2014 Men's Ice Hockey World Championships in Belarus because of the poor human rights record of the country.
-Several human rights organisations launched the "Don’t play with the dictator!" boycott campaign and there were appeals from the US Congress, German Parliament and the European Parliament.
+The IIHF received international criticism for holding the 2014 Men's Ice Hockey World Championships in Belarus, because of the poor human rights record of the country.
+Several human rights organisations launched the "Don't play with the dictator!" boycott campaign and there were appeals from the US Congress, the German Parliament, and the European Parliament.

 The IIHF again received criticism for planning to partly hold the 2021 Men's Ice Hockey World Championships in Belarus.
 In January 2021, the IIHF withdrew the 2021 World Championship from Minsk due to safety and security issues during the political unrest, besides the COVID-19 pandemic and decided to solely hold the tournament in Riga, Latvia.

-On May 23, 2021 civilian Ryanair Flight 4978, which was enroute from Athens to Vilnius, was forced to land in Minsk and a passenger of that flight was detained.
+On 23 May 2021, civilian Ryanair Flight 4978, which was enroute from Athens to Vilnius, was forced to land in Minsk and a passenger of that flight was detained.
 In protest, Latvian officials replaced the Belarusian state flag in Riga with the former flag associated with the Belarusian opposition groups, including at the 2021 IIHF World Championship display of flags.
 This was by order of Mayor of Riga Mārtiņš Staķis and Minister of Foreign Affairs of Latvia Edgars Rinkēvičs.
 The IIHF issued a statement protesting the replacement of the flag, and IIHF president René Fasel asked the mayor to remove the IIHF name, its flag and its symbols from such sites, or to restore the flag, insisting that the IIHF is an "apolitical sports organization".
 In response, Staķis said he would remove the IIHF flags.

-On February 28, 2022, the IIHF announced that the memberships of the Russian and Belarusian hockey federations would be suspended until further notice due to the countries' invasion of Ukraine.
+On 28 February 2022, the IIHF suspended the memberships of the Russian and Belarusian ice hockey federations until further notice due to the countries' invasion of Ukraine.

-Still, non-Russian players in Russian clubs are according to IIHF rules bound by their contracts, and can not leave their clubs and Russia until their contracts expire or is terminated by their club.
+Still, non-Russian players in Russian clubs are according to IIHF rules bound by their contracts, and cannot leave their clubs and Russia until their contracts expire or are terminated by their club.
 If players leave anyway they can be sued and would be blocked from playing for other clubs.

+On 22 March 2023, the IIHF excluded Russian and Belarusian national and club teams from IIHF competitions during the 2023–24 season, based on safety considerations.

+Honors and awards

+The IIHF awards ceremony is held annually on the second last day of each Ice Hockey World Championship, and its hall of fame induction ceremony on the final day of the championships.
+Prior to 2024, all awards were presented during one ceremony on the final day of the championships.